 Surgery

-Perioperative outcomes: The study by Peng et al[14] in 2012 is one of the earliest studies reporting the relationship between sarcopenia and surgical outcomes of pancreatic cancer.
+Perioperative outcomes: A study by Peng et al[14] in 2012 is one of the earliest studies reporting the relationship between sarcopenia and surgical outcomes of pancreatic cancer.
 The study included 557 patients who underwent pancreatic surgery for pancreatic cancer, and 139 of them (25.0%) were found to be sarcopenic after measurement of their total psoas area.
 Sarcopenic and non-sarcopenic patients had no statistically significant difference in hospital stay, intensive care unit stay, or overall morbidity rate.
-Sarcopenia was not associated with increased hazard of 90-d mortality [hazard ratio [HR] 2.31, 95% confidence interval (CI): 0.78- – 6.77; P = 0.13].
+Sarcopenia was not associated with increased hazard of 90-d mortality [hazard ratio [HR] 2.31, 95% confidence interval (CI): 0.78– 6.77; P = 0.13].

-Such discrepancy in results was likely contributed by the different assessment parameters used.
+Such discrepancy in results was likely partially due to the different assessment parameters used.
 It is important to bear this in mind when interpreting results from different studies.
-For example, Pecorelli et al[38] reported that sarcopenia as defined by Prado et al[39] using total abdominal muscle area (TAMA) was not a significant prognostic factor for 60-d postoperative mortality (P = 0.224).
+For example, Pecorelli et al[38] reported that sarcopenia, as defined by Prado et al[39] using total abdominal muscle area (TAMA), was not a significant prognostic factor for 60-d postoperative mortality (P = 0.224).
 However, the ratio of visceral fat area (VFA) to TAMA was found to be a significant predictor for 60-d mortality when the ratio was > 3.2 in multivariable analysis [odds ratio (OR) 6.76, 95%CI: 2.41-18.99; P < 0.001].
 Similarly in another study by Amini et al[31], total psoas volume was used instead of total psoas area in patients who underwent curative surgery.
 With a different assessment tool, they were able to show that sarcopenia was associated with adverse short-term outcomes.
 While sarcopenia based on total psoas area was not associated with morbidity after operation (OR 1.06, 95%CI: 0.77-1.47; P = 0.72), sarcopenia based on total psoas volume was found to be associated with a significantly higher complication risk (OR 1.79, 95%CI: 1.25-2.56; P = 0.002) and significantly longer intensive care unit stay (P = 0.002).

-The meta-analysis by Ratnayake et al[40] reported that there was no statistical difference in the incidence of delayed gastric emptying (sarcopenic 19% vs non-sarcopenic 17%, 95%CI: 0.80-1.29; P = 0.895), postoperative bile leakage (sarcopenic 7% vs non-sarcopenic 7%, 95%CI: 0.61-1.71; P = 0.933), surgical site infection (sarcopenic 17% vs non-sarcopenic 22%, 95%CI: 0.75-1.16; P = 0.518), or morbidity of Clavien-Dindo grade 3 or above (sarcopenic 30% vs non-sarcopenic 24%, 95%CI: 0.86-1.14; P = 0.869).
+Meta-analysis by Ratnayake et al[40] reported that there was no statistical difference in the incidence of delayed gastric emptying (sarcopenic 19% vs non-sarcopenic 17%, 95%CI: 0.80-1.29; P = 0.895), postoperative bile leakage (sarcopenic 7% vs non-sarcopenic 7%, 95%CI: 0.61-1.71; P = 0.933), surgical site infection (sarcopenic 17% vs non-sarcopenic 22%, 95%CI: 0.75-1.16; P = 0.518), or morbidity of Clavien-Dindo grade 3 or above (sarcopenic 30% vs non-sarcopenic 24%, 95%CI: 0.86-1.14; P = 0.869).
 The only significant difference was in postoperative hospital stay, which was longer in the sarcopenic group (mean difference 0.73 d, 95%CI: 0.06-1.40; P = 0.033).
 However, some studies in this meta-analysis included patients receiving pancreatic surgery for both benign and malignant conditions, and not all studies used the same parameters to diagnose sarcopenia.
-Overall, the impact of sarcopenia on short-term surgical outcomes did not seem significant, but further research in this area is needed in order to have a more definite answer.
+Overall, the impact of sarcopenia on short-term surgical outcomes did not seem significant, but further research in this area is needed to have a more definitive answer.